segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/kotlin-android/index.md

 ## Build Your Own Destination

-If Segment doesn't support your Kotlin destination, you can build your own Kotlin destination using the template Segment provides.
+If Segment doesn't support your Kotlin destination, you can build your own with the template Segment provides.

 To build your own Kotlin destination using a plugin template: